Have a question about immigrating to Manitoba?

 How do I apply for a post-graduation work permit?

 As they are graduating, international students may apply for a post-graduation work permit.
 These permits are issued by Citizenship and Immigration Canada.
 For more information visit CIC.

 Where can I get help with my MPNP application?

-In Winnipeg attend an information session on applying online to the Manitoba Provincial Nominee Program for Skilled Workers, most Tuesdays and Thursdays at the MPNP office: 7th Floor, 213 Notre Dame Ave.
+In Winnipeg attend an information session on applying online to the Manitoba Provincial Nominee Program for Skilled Workers.
+Sessions are Thursdays at the MPNP office: 7th Floor, 213 Notre Dame Ave.
 You must first register by phone, 204-945-2806.